dynamicpdf-api/python-client-examples/README.md

 ## Resources

-To obtain the resources for the project, login to [cloud.dynamicpdf.com](https://cloud.dynamicpdf.com/) (assuming you have an account), and go to the **Resource Manager**.
-You use the `samples` folder to add the resources for the tutorials and examples from this project.
-All resources for the sample code in the Users Guide are available at `users-guide-resources`.
+The local resources for this project are in the project's resources folder.

 - [Resource Manager Samples](https://cloud.dynamicpdf.com/docs/usersguide/environment-manager/environment-manager-sample-resources)